IPSScienceVisualization/GLPAjupyter/README.md

 # GLPAjupyter
 Resources for the 2018 GLPA Jupyter Notebook/Python Workshop

-An interactive cloud version of these notebooks is available on Azure Notebooks here: https://notebooks.azure.com/marksubbarao/libraries/GLPAjupyter2018
+An interactive cloud version of these notebooks is available on Azure Notebooks here: https://notebooks.azure.com/marksubbarao/libraries/GLPAjupyter2018 (you will need to clone this library before executing code)

 The notebooks for this workshop are:
 * [AstroNotebook Fun](https://github.com/IPSScienceVisualization/GLPAjupyter/blob/master/AstroNotebook%20Fun.ipynb) which demos some of the properties of Jupyter notebooks.